Is Substack good for blogging or should you stick to a good ol’ blog?

 Legally, Substack does not own your content.

-But in practice, if you take into consideration that you can not add a canonical URL to your content that points back to your blog.
+But in practice, if you take into consideration that you cannot add a canonical URL to your content that points back to your blog.

 So if you decide to delete your content (or get banned), then everything is gone unless you have a backup.